Academic Catalog

 MATH 242 Calculus and Analytic Geometry III 4.00

 Continuation of MATH 241.
-Topics include: three-dimensional analytic geometry; vectors; partial derivatives; multiple integrals; line integrals; and surface integrals.
+Topics include: three-dimensional analytic geometry; vectors; partial derivatives; multiple integrals; line integrals; and surface integrals; Green’s, Stokes, and Divergence Theorems.

 Prerequisites: